Knexischief/Airbyte-Metabase/README.md

 1. The email to create your key
 2. Add key
 3. Create new key
-4. Choose JSON is the key type and click on create.
+4. Choose JSON is the key type and click create.
-* Automatically your key will be downloaded so make sure you check your downloads because you will use that key for authentication on airbyte to source your data from goofle sheet.
+* Automatically your key will be downloaded so make sure you check your downloads because you will use that key for authentication on airbyte to source your data from google sheet.

 ### Share your google sheet data with your service account email
 1. Copy your service email